netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

     ![whitelist-vpx-policy](images/whitelist-vpx-policy.PNG)

-    Now, try to access ``https://hotdrink.beverages.com`` from local browser you will see than your access is blocked by Citrix ADC policy.
+    Now, try to access ``https://hotdrink.beverages.com`` and ``https://colddrink.beverages.com`` from local browser you will see than your access is blocked by Citrix ADC policy.

     ![whitelist-vpx-policy-response](images/whitelist-vpx-policy-response.PNG)